JeffDeCola/my-go-examples/structs-methods-interfaces/README.md

 func (r Rectangle) area() float64 {
 ```

-We can just call it area(), because its only associated with its receiver type.
+We can just call it area() for both the Circle and Rectangle,
+because its only associated with its receiver type.

-Therefor we can call the circleArea just area(),
+Hence,

 ```go
 func (c Circle) area() float64 {
 ```

-You can call this specialfunction using the `.` operator,
+You can call this special function (i.e. method) using the `.` operator,

-From
+From,

 ```go
 rectangleArea(rect1))